corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/tutorials/building-cordapp/c5-basic-cordapp-intro.md

 There are two parties involved in this transaction:

-- The space travel company - Mars Express.
+- A space travel company - Mars Express.
 - A customer - let's call him Peter.

 Your CorDapp must follow this process: